v1t3ls0n/Cellular-Automaton/README.md

-## Academic Integrity
-This project is an independent academic submission for the **Biological Computation Course**.
-The implementation, configuration, and logic have been designed solely by **Guy Vitelson**.

 # Cellular Automaton Simulation for Biological Computation (Maman 11)

 ## Overview
 This project is a **cellular automaton simulation** developed as an academic task for the **Biological Computation Course**.
 It models complex environmental interactions using a particle-based system where each cell interacts with its neighbors based on configurable properties.
 The project explores emergent behavior and environmental dynamics using cellular automata principles.

 ## Features
+- **Educational Focus**: Designed to demonstrate the capabilities of cellular automata for academic study and research.
 - **Complete Configuration Control**: Configure properties for every aspect of the simulation, including pollution dynamics, temperature changes, water transfer, and more.
 - **Robust Core Logic**: The heart of the simulation lies in the `core` folder, which meticulously implements the cellular automaton behavior.
-- **Educational Focus**: Designed to demonstrate the capabilities of cellular automata for academic study and research.
 - **Graphical User Interface**:
   - Real-time visualization of simulation results
 - **Logging**: